AwesomenessReborn/AwesomenessReborn/README.md

 - 👀 I like computer parts.
 - 🌱 Taking a look at JS projects at the moment.
 - 💞️ Maybe exploring new websites to build?
 Fancy animations?
-- 📫 How to reach me: literally this platform.
+- 📫 How to reach me: most of my contacts are within my website -- [here](https://awesomenessreborn.github.io/)

 *I code while listening to music, check out what I listen too*